If you’re wondering where to store your precious metals in your home, you have two options:

 You can obtain affordable insurance for your holdings even if you place them in the most obscure places.
 Ask your Gold Alliance Account Executive to refer you to a specialized insurance service for precious metals.

 Safes: Safes offer a higher level of security if you decide to store your precious metals in your home.
 Not only are your precious metal investments securely locked away, the safe itself is also very difficult to move.
-You also gain increased protection against floods, fires, etc.
+Choosing a safe for your precious metals also gives you increased protection against floods, fires, etc.

 Some insurance providers offer lower premiums if you possess a safe.
 The cost of a safe depends on size, materials, locking mechanism, and other factors.
 Gold Alliance recommends purchasing a safe rated UL-15 or higher for maximum protection.